23 Fastest WordPress Themes (With Test Data) 2023

 Each uses different servers and locations, drastically affecting the overall performance.

-The tools normally deliver page load time, number of HTTP requests and even recommend how to improve your website or theme.
+The tools normally deliver page load time, number of HTTP requests and even recommend improving your website or theme.

 You don’t always need to hire a professional to make a website audit because a page speed tool’s insights can deliver fantastic suggestions for the website’s loading improvement.